Trijal-Bhardwaj/HackerEarth_hackCOVID_2.0/readme.md

 pip install xhtml2pdf
 ```
 - Download This Project Zip Folder and Extract it
-- Move to project folder in Terminal.
-Then run following Commands :
+- Move to Project Folder in Terminal.
+Then Run Following Commands :
 ```
 py manage.py makemigrations
 py manage.py migrate
 py manage.py runserver
 ```
-- Now enter following URL in Your Browser Installed On Your Pc
+- Now Enter Following URL in Your Browser Installed On Your PC
 ```
 http://127.0.0.1:8000/
 ```

 ## CHANGES REQUIRED FOR CONTACT US PAGE
-- In settins.py file, You have to give your email and password
+- In settings.py file, You have to Give Your Email and Password
 ```
 EMAIL_HOST_USER = 'youremail@gmail.com'
 EMAIL_HOST_PASSWORD = 'your email password'
 EMAIL_RECEIVING_USER = 'youremail@gmail.com'
 ```
-- Login to gmail through host email id in your browser and open following link and turn it ON
+- Login to Gmail through Host Email ID in Your Browser and Open Following Link and Turn It ON
 ```
 https://myaccount.google.com/lesssecureapps
 ```
 ## Drawbacks/LoopHoles
-- Any one can be Admin.
-There is no Approval required for admin account.
-So you can disable admin signup process and use any logic like creating superuser.
+- Any One can be Admin.
+There is No Approval Required for an Admin Account.
+So you can Disable Admin Sign Process and Use Any Logic like Creating Superser.
-- There should be at least one doctor in hospital before admitting patient.
-So first add doctor.
+- There should be At Least One Doctor in Hospital Before Admitting a Patient.
+So First Add Doctor.
-- On update page of doctor/patient you must have to update password.
+- On Update Page of Doctor/Patient You Must have to Update Password.

 ## Disclaimer
-This project is developed for demo purpose and it's not supposed to be used in real application.
+This Project is Developed for Demo Purposes and It's Not Supposed to be Used in Real Application.